-Register Data Value Example 0 32 bit Scaled Position Value.
+Register Data Value Example

+0 32 bit Scaled Position Value.
 This data is the calculated position data.
 Its value is affected by the Measuring Units per Span parameter if the Scaling Function Control bit equals "1".
 This value can also be preset to any value within its range by using the Apply Preset Value command.
-The lower 16 0x1341 1 within its range by using the Apply Preset Value command.
 The lower 16 bits of this value are in register 0.
 A Position Value of 84,742,977 (0x050D 1341) is shown as an example.

+1

 2 32 bit Velocity data.
 This data is the calculated change in position over time.
 The unit of measure is set with the Velocity Format parameter.
 If the Scaling Function Control bit is ever set to a "1", the position data used to calculate the velocity data is always scaled by the Measuring Units per Span parameter.
 The lower 16 bits of this value are in register 2.
 A Velocity reading of 76,754 (0x0001 2BD2) is shown as an example.

 3